NIERT: Accurate Numerical Interpolation through Unifying Scattered Data Representations using Transformer Encoder: Results

 \subsection{Ablation study}

-\textbf{The effects of partial self-attention:} For a specific interpolation task, the interpolation function is determined by the observed points only.
-Thus, an idealized encoding of observed points should not be affected by target points.
-To investigate the effects of target points, we evaluated NIERT on the test sets with various numbers of target points.
-Here, we compared two variants of NIERT, one with partial self-attention, and the other with vanilla self-attention.
-Both of these two variants were trained using the same training sets (the number of target points varies within [206, 246]).
+\textbf{The effects of partial self-attention.} For a specific interpolation task, the interpolation function is determined by the observed points only.
+To investigate the effects of partial self-attention in avoiding interference of target points, we evaluated NIERT on the test sets with various numbers of target points.
+Here, we compared NIERT with its two variants, one using vanilla self-attention, and the other using partial self-attention with the target points' correlation added.
+Both of them were trained using the same training sets (the number of target points varies within $[206, 246]$).

-As illustrated by Figure~\ref{fig:ablation_partial}, the variant with vanilla self-attention shows poor performance for the tasks with few target points, say less than 64 target points or more than 768 target points.
-In contrast, the variant with partial self-attention always performs stably without significant changes in accuracy.

-The results clearly demonstrate that the partial self-attention mechanism allows NIERT to be free from the unexpected effects of the target points.
+As illustrated by Fig.~\ref{fig:ablation_partial}, the two NIERT variants show poor performance for the tasks with few target points, say less than 64 target points or more than 768 target points.
+In contrast, NIERT, which uses partial self-attention, always performs stably without significant changes in accuracy.
+The results clearly demonstrate that the partial self-attention mechanism allows NIERT to be free from the unexpected effects of the target points, which enhances the robustness of interpolation.